EirikV/meteor-workshop/README.md

 Now try writing a message.
 Didn't work?
 Check the console in your browser - it should say 'access denied'.

-To fix this, you need to create a *Meteor.method* for adding messages.
-So open up *chat-app.js* and add one.
+To fix this, you need to create a `Meteor.method` for adding messages.
+So open up `chat-app.js` and add one.
 Then, replace the code in your textarea event handler with new code that calls this new method using `Meteor.call`.

-*__Tip:__ You can have your method situated on the server only, but if you put it in the code that runs on both the server and the client, you will enable one of Meteor's coolest features: [latency compensation](http://docs.meteor.com/#/full/sevenprinciples)*
+*__Tip:__ You can have your method situated on the server only, but if you put it in the code that runs on both the server and the client, you will enable one of Meteor's coolest features: [latency compensation](http://docs.meteor.com/#/full/sevenprinciples)*.

 ### 7. Introducing users

 Let's make the application a little more full of life.
 Add two new templates for users by the same pattern as you did for messages (one for a single user, and one 'Container' that iterates over many users).
 To verify that things work, you can create a template helper in your UserContainer that returns an array of objects that has the properties of a user.
 A user should have a name, either divided into a firstname and a lastname, or just a simple name that holds the full name.

-Open *chat-app.js* and create a new *Mongo.Collection* for users.
+Open `chat-app.js` and create a new `Mongo.Collection` for users.
 Remember to publish and subscribe it!
 Then make sure that there is a template helper for the UserContainer that returns all users from the database.

 But wait!
 How can you check that things work now that you have removed the insecure package?
 Well, Meteor has its own database shell.
 Open a command line window and type `meteor mongo`.
 Now you can write normal MongoDb queries.
 To add users, simply type `db.users.insert({/*properties goes here*/})` (assuming you named the collection 'users').
 While you're poking around the database, you might want to clean up old testdata.
-To delete all members of a collection, for instance the *messages* collection, simply type `db.messages.drop()`.
+To delete all members of a collection, for instance the `messages` collection, simply type `db.messages.drop()`.

 ### 8. Creating users

 We are keeping it simple in this tutorial, so we will take the liberty of choosing names for your users.
-To help you out in choosing a random name, here is some code you can paste into *chat-app.js*:
+To help you out in choosing a random name, here is some code you can paste into `chat-app.js`:

 ```JavaScript
 var createUser = function() {